-In my postdoctoral research, I employ and develop novel methods for the study of questions at the core of political behavior and party competition research with online data.
+In my postdoctoral research, I employ and develop novel methods for the study of questions at the core of political behavior and political communication research with online data.
 This entails developing new methods for the study of political behavior through online data as well as studying how digitalization transforms political processes through its effect on opinion formation.
-My main project studies how politicians’ gender shapes citizens’ political information-seeking through the analysis of clickstream patterns in the Wikipedia online encyclopedia.
+For example, one of my projects studies how politicians’ gender shapes citizens’ political information-seeking through the analysis of clickstream patterns in the Wikipedia online encyclopedia.
 Other projects look at the agenda-setting capacity of social media.

 Since 2019, I am a member of the Digital Democracy Lab.
 This combines my favorite topic - democracy - with my favorite methods, namely computational social science and particularly text analysis.
 You can read a first write-up of our experiences in our working paper.
 During my PhD (which I finished in December 2019), I was also part of the POLCON Project on Political Conflict in the Shadow of the Great Recession where I worked on the consequences of the Great Recession for party competition and protest.

 Beyond that, I am also interested in the politicization of immigration, politics in Central-Eastern Europe and the comparison of different measurements used for studying party competition.
 Particularly regarding politics in Central-Eastern Europe, I am also working on new projects that leverage text-as-data methods for assessing the impact of populism and radical right groups on democracy in the region.